Download a Copy

 - Because of the policies adopted for RCM budgeting, if the request is less than the annually approved RCM budget rate for administration, then the Dean of IBS, Dean of Rabb or Dean of Heller, must endorse the proposal prior to submission and follow RCM budget procedures.

-The Assistant Provost for Research Administration has been delegated authority to evaluate properly documented and endorsed indirect cost exceptions.
-The Assistant Provost for Research Administration will consult with the Senior Vice President for Finance & Treasurer, and other appropriate University offices in the review process.
+The Associate Provost for Research Administration has been delegated authority to evaluate properly documented and endorsed indirect cost exceptions.
+The Associate Provost for Research Administration will consult with the Senior Vice President for Finance & Treasurer, and other appropriate University offices in the review process.

 In order to ensure acceptance of a subsequent award, ORA must approve all proposals prior to submission.
 The University will not normally accept awards received from outside sources without prior proposal approval.

 ORA is the only party authorized to negotiate reduced indirect cost rates with a sponsor.

 Reduced indirect cost rates will not normally be allowed when or after the award is accepted by the University.
 Any proposed exceptions must follow the Exception Procedures outlined above for proposal submission.

 Other Issues Affecting Indirect Cost Recovery Cost Sharing through Indirect Cost Reductions

 Volunteering indirect costs for cost sharing is not appropriate.
 When the sponsor does not restrict reimbursement of indirect costs, indirect costs may not be offered to a sponsor to meet cost sharing requirements.
 When a governmental or nonprofit sponsor does have a published policy which restricts reimbursement of indirect costs, the difference between the full indirect cost amount and the restricted amount may be applied to meet mandatory cost sharing, unless the sponsor specifically prohibits this.
 Under the federal Cost Accounting Standards, any cost sharing offered, whether for direct or indirect costs, must be documented and is subject to external audit.